 - Provide Outlets, Accounts or Customers - provide outlets, accounts, or customers for the buyer's goods or services; or

 - Buy Back - buy back any or all of the goods or services that the buyer makes, produces, modifies or provides.

 State Business Opportunity Laws

 The following states have enacted business opportunity laws: Alabama, Alaska, California, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Michigan, Nebraska, New Hampshire, North Carolina, Ohio, South Carolina, South Dakota, Texas, Utah, Virginia and Washington.
 Although the state laws vary, similar to the Federal Business Opportunity Rule, state laws require pre-sales disclosures and prohibit certain practices involving the sale of a business opportunity.

 Franchise vs Business Opportunity

-To learn more about State Franchise Laws and to review our interactive franchise registration map, click here.
-To find out how we can assist with your business opportunity or franchise, contact our team at (800) 976-4904 or by email.
+To learn more about State Franchise Laws and to review our interactive franchise registration map, click the button below.